-If you’re looking to purchase a home, creating a monthly home budget is crucial to achieving your financial goals.
-A personal monthly home budget compares and tracks your income and expenses.
-This allows you to plan how much you will be able to spend or save each month.
+Creating a monthly home budget is crucial to achieving your financial goals.
+A monthly home budget compares and tracks your income and expenses.
+This allows you to plan how much you could spend or save each month.
 Check out some of our budgeting tips to help you start saving for your dream home today!

 Set a Financial Goal

 Start off by setting a realistic short-term or long-term goal.
 Create a budget that will allow you to save for your home’s down payment, while giving wiggle room for unexpected expenses.